Root Canals

 - From there, your tooth will be sealed with a dental filling to keep bacteria out.

-- Root canal recovery is different for everyone, but is usually only sore for a few days after the procedure.
+- Root canal recovery should only take two or three days.
 During this time, eat mainly soft foods and gently brush your teeth as you normally would.

 - For pain relief, take over-the-counter pain relievers and if pain hasn’t subsided after a few days, give your dentist a call.